flowerbug/bcgt/README.md

 [*] Split is not done yet.

 Also, I have not had to add any new commodities to the commodities.bc file, but at some point I hope to make that work automagically.

+# Errors And Breaking Changes

+There is minor error where if no transactions are generated it will append a blank line.

+Version 1.0.0 will rescan everything each time a transaction is generated.
+The quickest way I can do that right now is to not be too concerned about how long that reprocessing takes or other considerations like wear and tear on SSDs or Disk drives - eventually I hope to do this in a more efficient manner.
+Along with that 1.0.0 version I will remove the existing default behavior of not appending or moving any transactions to the account hierarchy.
+So there will be the above default location built in and then to override that location you could either change the program or specify the --dest path and filename.